Coach (TV series): Plot

 In early seasons, Coach Hayden Fox continues to come to grips with the emerging womanhood of his "little girl", Kelly, now a college student played by Clare Carey, who after being raised mostly by her mother, enrolled at Minnesota State mainly because she wanted to be near her father.
 Kelly dated (and eventually married in the second season) theater mime Stuart Rosebrock (Kris Kamm), whom Hayden could not stand.
 Their marriage ended in 1991 after Stuart, returning from filming his own kids TV show, Buzzy the Beaver, told Kelly that he had met another woman.
 While overtly supporting Kelly with her heartbreak, Coach Fox clandestinely could not have been happier to have "Stu" out of both of their lives.
 After graduating from Minnesota State in 1993, Kelly was hired by a major ad agency in New York.
 She was only seen in occasional guest spots thereafter (and not at all after season 7).

-Much of Hayden's coaching job, besides mentoring his players, was working with his defensive coordinator and assistant head coach Luther Van Dam (Jerry Van Dyke), a lifelong bachelor who often struggled with self-confidence and is Hayden's best friend, and special teams coach Michael "Dauber" Dybinski (Bill Fagerbakke), an ex-player at Minnesota State and a kind-hearted, naive "dumb jock" whose ongoing joke was that he had not yet graduated from Minnesota State despite being enrolled for several years there.
-Despite his seemingly simple nature, Dauber would often surprisingly be of intellectual help to the team, usually learned from a class he was attending or because he was a fan of Nova.
+Much of Hayden's coaching job, besides mentoring his players, was working with his defensive coordinator and assistant head coach Luther Van Dam (Jerry Van Dyke).
+Van Dam was a lifelong bachelor who often struggled with self-confidence, and is portrayed as Hayden's best friend.
+Additionally, they worked with special teams coach Michael "Dauber" Dybinski (Bill Fagerbakke).
+He is an ex-player at Minnesota State and a kind-hearted, naive "dumb jock" figure.
+Throughout the show, there is an ongoing joke that he had not yet graduated from Minnesota State, despite being enrolled there for several years.
+Despite his seemingly simple nature, Dauber would often surprisingly be of intellectual help to the team.
+This was usually learned from a class he was attending, or from being a fan of Nova.
 Dauber would later graduate with three bachelor's degrees in physical education, business administration, and forestry – without even knowing he was eligible for all three until he got his transcript.

 Women's basketball coach Judy Watkins (Pam Stone) often engaged in prank wars with Hayden.
 His relationship with her was complicated by the fact that Dauber dated her until 1995, when she confessed to an affair after returning from a coaching job in Romania.
 Also seen throughout the run was fussy, budget-conscious Minnesota State athletic director Howard Burleigh (Kenneth Kimmins) and his cheerful wife, Shirley (Georgia Engel), who were close friends with Hayden and Christine.

 At the end of season 7, Hayden is offered a job with a fictional NFL expansion team called the Orlando Breakers.
 Hayden agrees and takes his coaching staff with him for the final two seasons.
 The Foxes adopted a baby boy named Timothy (played by twins Brennan and Brian Felker).
 Many season 9 episodes focused on the couple's newfound joy of parenthood, as they had been unable to conceive a child together before they decided to adopt.